chanRoot/benthos/website/docs/components/inputs/aws_s3.md

 ### `sqs.url`

 An optional SQS URL to connect to.
-When specified this queue will control which objects are downloaded from the target bucket.
+When specified this queue will control which objects are downloaded.

 Type: `string`